Haysto Logo

 • Your latest P60 tax form (showing income and tax paid from each tax year)

-• Your last three years' accounts or tax returns
+• Your last three years' certified accounts or SA302 tax calculation and tax year overview (if self-employed)

 • Proof of deposits (eg, savings account statements)